teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

 #### Practice: Wrap the Whole `for` Statements in Critical Sections

 Move the calls to `lock()` and `unlock()` outside the `for` statements so that the critical sections become the entire statement.
-Measure the time spent now by the code and compare it with the times recorded when the critical sections were made up of only `var--` and `var++`.
+Measure the time spent now by the code and compare it with the execution times recorded when the critical sections were made up of only `var--` and `var++`.

 [Quiz](../quiz/coarse-vs-granular-critical-section.md)